-The array of challenges awaiting lower-income or first-generation students and other historically under-served students can be as unexpected as they are daunting.
-Many students, particularly those attending community college, face a daily struggle to pay for food, housing, child care, health care, and transportation along with tuition and fees.
-These "indirect costs" amount to 60-80 percent of the total cost to attend college.
+Yet, the array of challenges awaiting lower-income or first-generation students and other historically underserved Native students are pervasive and generational.
+Many students, particularly those attending TCUs, face a daily struggle to pay for food, housing, child care, health care, and transportation along with tuition and fees.
+These "indirect costs" amount to 60-80 percent of the total cost to attend college.8